fpradomacat/translator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

+## Deploy to Github Pages

+Run `ng build --output-path docs --base-href /translator/`.
+Create a copy of `index.html` and rename it to `404.html`.
+Commit, push and changes will be automatically displayed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.